How to Make S.M.A.R.T Goals with Personal Finances

 Example

-In this example, you’re simply moving funds you don’t need for necessary bills and won’t interfere with basic needs.
+• Realistic Goal: The easiest step is to simply move funds you don’t need for necessary bills and expenses into your savings account.
 There may be more packed lunches and less nights out at the movies, but it’s a realistic financial goal.

 T-Timely